Top front-end and back-end javascript frameworks

 5. BackboneJS

-BackboneJS is a lightweight JavaScript which allows you to develop and structure the client side application.
-It uses MVC framework which abstracts data in models, DOM into views, and binds them using events.
+BackboneJS is a lightweight JavaScript that allows you to develop and structure the client-side application.
+It uses an MVC framework, which abstracts data in models and DOM into views and binds them using events.

 BackboneJs - Pros and Cons - Top Front-End JavaScript Framework